Follow the resources

 been diagnosed with COVID in the last 30 days.

-been exposed to COVID in the last 30 days.
+exposed as a close contact to COVID in the last 30 days.
+Close contact

 MASKS REQUIRED Girl Scouts wear face coverings (masks) not only